VoxleOne/SpinStep/docs/05_visualization.md

 - Use Matplotlib’s `FuncAnimation` to update the plot, highlighting visited nodes and edges in sequence.

 ### Challenges and Considerations
-- **Node-to-File Mapping**: In a real file system, files have names and metadata.
-You’d need a way to map nodes (defined by `(x, y, z)`) to file names, perhaps using a dictionary or metadata stored at each node.
+- **Node-to-File Mapping**: In a real file system, files have names and metadata. we’d need a way to map nodes (defined by `(x, y, z)`) to file names, perhaps using a dictionary or metadata stored at each node.
 - **Quaternion Precision**: Since SpinStep uses quaternions, traversals must account for numerical precision in rotations to avoid drift when navigating between nodes.
 - **Scalability**: The code generates a fixed number of nodes per sphere (`num_lat * num_lon`).
 A real file system might require dynamic node creation as files are added.